-The Energy Division PM, Mr. Jensen Uchida, will determine the effectiveness of compliance with environmental requirements based on the success criteria included for each APM and mitigation measure.
-Mr. Uchida will assign monitoring and reporting responsibilities to a third-party contractor (Ecology & Environment, Inc. [E & E]) as described below, and will oversee the work of the third-party contractor through review of monthly status reports.
-Mr. Uchida will be notified of non-compliance situations and may be involved in the resolution of the issue(s).
-All requests for Minor Project Refinements and NTPs will be submitted to Mr. Uchida for review and approval.
+The Energy Division PM, Mr. Jensen Uchida, has overall responsibility for determining the effectiveness of compliance with environmental requirements based on the success criteria included for each APM and mitigation measure.
+Mr. Uchida will assign monitoring and reporting responsibilities to a third-party contractor (Ecology and Environment, Inc. [E & E]), as described below, and will oversee the work of the third-party contractor through review of monthly status reports.
+Mr. Uchida will be notified of noncompliance situations and may be involved in the resolution of the issue(s).
+All requests for Minor Project Refinements and Notices to Proceed (NTPs) will be submitted to Mr. Uchida for review and approval.
+The CPUC PM will issue NTPs for construction of each phase of the project, as identified by SCE.
+The CPUC has the authority to halt any construction activity associated with the project if the activity is determined to be a serious deviation from the approved project or adopted APMs and mitigation measures.
+A construction halt or stop work order would follow the communication procedure outlined in Section 3.5.4 of this Compliance Plan.